-After spending over 30 years in leased locations, Hamlin Robinson School built a new, permanent home and moved onto the campus in June 2015.
+After spending over 30 years in leased locations, Hamlin Robinson School constructed our current building and moved onto the campus in June, 2015.

-We are incredibly proud of our new facility.
-It was designed for our programs and for our students.
-Everything– from the classroom designs, to the natural lighting, to the noise reduction capabilities– helps to fulfill the mission of our school.
+Our facility was specially designed for our programs and for our students.
+Everything; from the classroom designs, to the natural lighting, to the noise reduction capabilities, helps fulfill the mission of our school.

-The capital campaign (still in progress) not only yielded our amazing campus – designed specifically for our students and programs – it also aided in the acquisition of additional properties to our north and south.
-The southern property was utilized for the construction of our new Playfields & Pavilion.
+The capital campaign not only yielded our amazing campus – designed specifically for our students and programs – it aided in the acquisition of additional properties to our north and south.
+The southern property now holds the Joan Beauregard play fields and pavilion.
 Use of the northern property is being considered in long term strategic plans for the school.

-In 2019, HRS announced that it purchased the Oberto property along Rainier Avenue to the east of the school.
-In June of that year, the HRS Board of Trustees voted to build a new Middle School with an expanded Learning Center on the property.
+In 2019, HRS announced the purchase of the Oberto property along Rainier Avenue to the east of the school.
+In June of that year, the HRS Board of Trustees voted to build a new middle school with an expanded learning center on the property.
 The new building is scheduled to open for the 2022-23 school year.
-You can read more about these capital projects here.